smithy-lang/smithy/docs/source/1.0/spec/aws/aws-json-1_1-protocol.rst

 ----------------------------------

 Summary
-    Adds support for an HTTP protocol that sends POST requests and responses with JSON documents.
+    Adds support for an HTTP protocol that sends "POST" requests and responses with JSON documents.
 Trait selector
     ``service``